MyElectrons/PDU-Commander/README.md

 8. Use temporary default "apc" as both username and password
 9. System --> User Manager --> Administrator --> set **User Name** and **Password**

-Note: if it took longer than 30 seconds to login, the procedure will need to be repeated from step 4 above.
+Note: if it took longer than 30 seconds to login, the procedure will need to be repeated from the step 4 above.

 ### Serial cable pinout for APC AP7000 (and other) PDU series
 The APC spare part number: 0J-940-0144A